fwallacevt/redis-heartbeat-lock/docs/installation.rst

 From source
 -----------

-The source for Simple Python Redis locking can be downloaded from the `Github repo`_.
+The source for Redis heartbeat lock can be downloaded from the `Github repo`_.

 You can either clone the public repository: